OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:5

-But the army of the Chaldeans pursued the king,
+However, the army of the Chaldeans pursued the king,
-and overtook him in the plains of Jericho,
+and caught up with him in the plains of Jericho,
 and all his army was scattered from him.

 ## 2 Kings 25:6

 Then they captured the king and brought him to the king of Babylon at Riblah,
-and he passed sentence on him.
+where he was judged.

 ## 2 Kings 25:7